 Specific Task Usability Questions

-This group of UX design research questions works very well when testing a website, SaaS, or new features that we want to verify before launching it on the market.
+This group of UX design research questions works very well when testing a website, SaaS, or new features that we want to verify before launching the product on the market.
 General feedback questions check impressions of the entire process.
 Specific task usability questions (tasks) provide an in-depth analysis of each of their stages.
 Let’s see what they look like in practice:

 - Log in to the platform and change your password